Packet-Clearing-House/DNSAuth/README.md

 #### Mysql

-Assuming you're running MySQL locally with the root password of `pass`, here's how you would load our default database and test customers:
+Using the previously created `dnsauth` user with the password of `pass`, here's how you would load our default database and test customers:

 ```
-mysql -u root -p -h localhost < $GOPATH/src/github.com/Packet-Clearing-House/DNSAuth/customers.sql
+mysql -u dnsauth -p -h localhost < $GOPATH/src/github.com/Packet-Clearing-House/DNSAuth/customers.sql
 ```

 This will generate 2 dummy customers "foo", "bar".